DNA methylation age acceleration is associated with incident cognitive impairment in the health and retirement study

 Objective

-Our study aimed to investigate the longitudinal associations between DNA methylation clocks and incident cognitive impairment using a larger sample size encompassing a US nationally representative sample from the Health and Retirement Study.
+Our study aimed to investigate associations between DNA methylation clocks and incident cognitive impairment using a larger and US nationally-representative sample from the Health and Retirement Study.

 Methods

-We measured DNA methylation age acceleration in 2016 by comparing the residuals of DNA methylation clocks, including GrimAge, against chronological age.
-Cognitive decline was determined by the change in Langa-Weir cognition status from 2016 to 2018.
-Using multivariable logistic regression, we evaluated the link between DNA methylation age acceleration and cognitive decline, adjusting for cell-type proportions, demographic, and health factors.
-We also conducted an inverse probability weighting analysis to address potential selection bias from varying loss-to-follow-up rates.
+We measured DNA methylation age acceleration in 2016 by regressing the DNA methylation clocks, including GrimAge, against chronological age.
+Cognitive change over time was determined by Langa-Weir cognition status from 2016 to 2018.
+Multivariable logistic regression evaluated the association between DNA methylation age acceleration and cognitive change, adjusting for cell-type proportions, demographic, and health factors.
+We also applied inverse probability weighting to address potential selection bias from varying loss-to-follow-up rates.

 Results

-Our study offers insights into DNA methylation age acceleration associated with cognitive decline, suggesting avenues for improved prevention, diagnosis, and treatment.
+Our study offers insights into DNA methylation age acceleration associated with cognitive change over time, suggesting avenues for improved prevention, diagnosis, and treatment.

 Article activity feed